freenas/freenas-docs/userguide/intro.rst

 * iocage jails can now be restarted from the |web-ui| in :menuselection:`Jails -->` |ui-options| :menuselection:`--> Restart`.

+* The :guilabel:`Theme Selector` has been removed from the top navigation bar.
+The them is now selected in :menuselection:`Settings --> Preferences`.

+* The hostname of the system is now displayed under the iXsystems logo.

 .. _Path and Name Lengths: